-Parents wishing to request an absence from school should do so by email to the Head Teacher (dfrost@moorlandschool.co.uk).
+Parents wishing to request an absence from school should do so via email to the Headteacher - amckeown@moorlandschool.co.uk.
+Request emails should also be copied to Miss Mosscrop at nurserymanager@moorlandschool.co.uk.

 Addressing Attendance Concerns

 The school expects attendance of at least 95%.